Celle Enomondo: the town of pure wine, artistic candles, and the smallest artisan distillery in Italy.

 Grappa is also successfully produced in Celle Enomondo.

-The art of making candles should also be emphasized among the pride of Cellese production.
+The art of making candles should also be emphasized as the pride of Cellese production.

 To be seen.